What is relative dating in archaeology?

 Relative dating methods are crucial tools in archaeology, allowing for the chronological ordering of artifacts and archaeological features.

-While they may not always yield precise dates, they offer a broad timeframe that helps archaeologists reconstruct the past.
+While they may not always yield precise dates, they do offer a broad timeframe that helps archaeologists reconstruct the past.

 It's also important to note that dating methods are influenced by a variety of factors such as the context in which an object was found and the prevailing environmental conditions.

-Hence, it's common for multiple dating techniques to be used in conjunction to confirm findings.
+Therefore, it's common for multiple dating techniques to be used in conjunction to confirm findings.

 Further reading